A lot or a little?

 - Subjects: Language & Reading: discussion, reading

-Science: biology, chemistry, ecosystems
+Science: biology, chemistry, ecosystems and the environment

 Social Studies: events, global awareness, power structures